Evertz/changelogs/README.md

 Ideally, each changelog entry should be contained within its own file, but this isn't strictly necessary or enforced.

-Below is an example of a changelog input, the files name or location is irrelevant
+Below is an example of a changelog input, the file's name and location is irrelevant

 ```
 ### SCOPE